ADHD and DoDMERB Waiver: The Complete Parent Guide

 If records show ADHD caused failing grades, disciplinary issues, or job terminations, this creates a documented impairment pattern.
 Evidence includes grade drops when medication stopped, disciplinary records linked to ADHD behaviors, or employer documentation of performance issues.

-Why can two identical applicants with the same ADHD history, same grades, and same leadership record get accepted by Army but rejected by Coast Guard?
-The answer is timing.
+Two identical applicants with the same ADHD history, same grades, and same leadership record can get different outcomes depending on which service they target.
+The answer is waiver flexibility.

 Planning Your Timeline